jfoclpf/autocosts/readme.md

 `cd autocosts/ && npm install`

 The directory that corresponds to the website public HTML is `bin/`.
 This directory is built upon installation.
 For more information run `./build.sh -h`.
+Our directories structure tries to respect the <a href="https://github.com/jfoclpf/autocosts/blob/master/docs/nodeJS-directory-structure.md">directory structure for JavaScript/Node Projects</a>.

 ## How does it work?